 The #3 on our list is YEAH Barcelona.

 The rooms are less luxury than Casa Gracia and Rodamon Hostel, yet, they are cool and comfy.

 YEAH Hostel is the best option out there for the solo-traveler, in our opinion.
 It is easy to socialize and the clients here are usually younger.
+A youth hostel, if you will.
 So if this is what you are looking for, go for it.
 This is more the backpacker-kind of cool hostel.

 The location is again great.
 You can have a good sleep at night, and discover the busy city by day.

 The YEAH is located near a metro station with access to downtown.
 You can also take a bus to Placa Catalunya.
 By walking, it takes you around 15-20 minutes to enter downtown.

 The area is more local and fun than busy old town.